Smiztau/Rohlilk-Workshop/README.md

-This project includes a file.sh script that installs all necessary dependencies and a main.py file that runs the program with the option to configure it on the fly.
+This project includes a setup.sh script that installs all necessary dependencies and a main.py file that runs the program with the option to configure it on the fly.

 Setup Instructions

+_Step 0: Get the data from kaggle_
+Go to this website: https://www.kaggle.com/competitions/rohlik-orders-forecasting-challenge/data Enter with user, click late submit, and then click Download All button to download the data.
+Unzip the rohlik-orders-forecasting-challenge dir do as follows:
+In youre local repo/clone, make a dir called: csv
+In csv make a dir called csv_input
+Copy all content of rohlik-orders-forecasting-challenge to csv_input

-Step 1: Grant Execution Permission
+_Step 1: Grant Execution Permission_

-    Before running the script, give it execution permission:
+Before running the script, give it execution permission: chmod +x setup.sh

-    chmod +x file.sh

-Step 2: Run the Installation Script
+_Step 2: Run the Installation Script_

 Execute the script to install all required dependencies:

-    ./file.sh
+./setup.sh

 This will:
 Update the package lists.
 Install Python and required system dependencies.
 Install Python libraries like xgboost, pandas, numpy, scikit-learn, matplotlib, nltk, gensim, and tsfresh.
 Download necessary NLTK dependencies.

-Step 3: Run main.py
+_Step 3: Run main_
 Once the dependencies are installed, run your Python program:

-    python3 main.py
+streamlit run main.py

-    If main.py has configurable options, you can pass them as arguments.
-For example:

-    python3 main.py --config config.json

 Notes
 -Ensure you have Python 3 installed on your system.
 -If any dependency fails, manually install it using pip3 install <package>.

 Troubleshooting

-    If you encounter permission issues, run:

-    sudo chmod +x file.sh
+If you encounter permission issues, run: sudo chmod +x setup.sh

-    If the script fails to run due to missing dependencies, try running it with sudo:
+If the script fails to run due to missing dependencies, try running it with sudo: sudo ./setup.sh

-    sudo ./file.sh

 For any issues, check error messages and install missing packages manually.